Large tree trunk with sprawling exposed roots in forest

 • Increase both my energy (no more naps) and signs of circulation

-• Greatly reduce my food bill, along with my carbon footprint (more than all forms of transportation combined).
+• Reduce my carbon footprint- by more than all forms of transportation combined

 BREATHING

-Breathing is something we do all the time, albeit unconsciously.
-Imagine if we could find better ways to breathe, or heal specific conditions with it.
-A problem is that it is difficult for conventional, materialistic science to grasp the subtleties of breath.
-Ancient civilizations, particularly in India, had no problem relating it to prana, and developing systems of investigation based on that.
-The proponents of different ways of breathing can be very enthusiastic from their findings and case studies.
-However the outcomes and mechanism of action may not meet current criteria for matter-based science.
+It is difficult for conventional, materialistic science to grasp the subtleties of breath.
+Ancient civilizations, particularly in India, had no problem relating to it as a broader concept called prana, and developed investigations based on that.
+This was exported to countries like China, who termed it Qi.
+The proponents of different ways of breathing can be enthusiastic from their findings and case studies.
+However the outcomes and mechanism of action may not meet current criteria for science, which is purely matter-based.

 • Breathing through the nose

-• Slowing the breath down- Qigong gives the opportunity and training for this
+• Slowing the breath down- Qigong gives the opportunity and training for this to become a habit

 • Using the diaphragm and belly instead of the upper chest- the focus on the ‘lower Dan Tian’ in traditional Chinese practices invites this